Karanga a hape

 Nelson Street Cycleway, entrances in Canada Street and motorway junction, Union Street

-Arekatera ‘Katz’ Maihi, in consultation with Tāmaki Mana Whenua (Auckland tribal people with historic and territorial rights), worked in collaboration with the architects’ team to give a distinct personality to Te Ara I Whiti.
-This transformed a redundant section of motorway into a visually exciting, useful, and safe cyclepath and walkway.
+In consultation with Tāmaki Mana Whenua (Auckland tribal people with territorial rights), Maihi worked with the architects’ team to give the path a distinct personality.

-Maihi, supported by Mata Tamaariki, Ngāpuhi, created this 27-meter-long artwork coated with pink resin.
-The pink represents the heartwood of a freshly cut totara tree.
-His koru design, pictured above, is at the Union Street (northern end) of the cycleway, and other koru designs have been engraved on black vertical aluminium plates at the western edge of the cycleway.
+Maihi, supported by Mata Tamaariki, Ngāpuhi, created this 27-meter-long artwork.
+Pink represents the heartwood of a freshly cut totara tree and is a reminder of the ngahere (forest) beyond the concrete jungle.
+This design is at the north end of Union Street and koru are engraved on black vertical plates at the western edge of the cycleway.